 This group investigates THON’s current method and creates more eco-friendly habits that will allow THON to continue for many years in the future while leaving as small of a carbon footprint as possible.

-- Waste Stations are planned strategically to make sure that there is no litter
+- Waste stations are planned strategically to make sure that there is no trash left around the event area .

 - Any possible donors looking to contribute sustainable or reusable items are encouraged to do so before the event.

 - Waste Stations are monitored by OPPerations captains to make sure that all trash is sorted correctly in waste cans.
 Once the cans are full, trash is taken to the correct dumpster.
-It is weighed and once again sorted to ensure proper disposal.
+It is then weighed and sorted again to ensure proper disposal.

 - With the weights taken at events, diversion rates are calculated and published publicly.

-- There is a debrief done by GFG and the OPPerations committee to discuss the success of the event and what further steps need to be taken at the next event.
+- A debrief is done by GFG and the OPPerations committee to discuss the success of the event and what further steps need to be taken at the next event.